Norkart/Leaflet-MiniMap/readme.md

 `autoToggleDisplay:` Sets whether the minimap should hide automatically if the parent map bounds does not fit within the minimap bounds.
 Especially useful when 'zoomLevelFixed' is set.

+`listenBaseLayerChange:` Sets whether the minimap baselayer should change or not when main map baselayer is changed.
+Default to false.

 ###Translation strings

 These are not passed as options, but are overridden in a subclass.
 To do general translation overrides take a look at the german example sourcefile.